-Stock-based compensation expenses amounted to approximately \$0 and \$0.4 million for the six months ended December 31, 2023 and 2022 respectively, representing decrease of approximately \$0.4 million.
-The stock-based compensation incurred for the six months ended December 31, 2022 are from Exchange Listing LLC (the "Consultant") related to our initial public offering.
+Stock-based compensation expenses amounted to approximately \$0 and \$0.4 million approximately \$0.8 million for the six nine months ended December 31, 2023 March 31, 2024, and 2022, 2023, respectively, representing decrease of approximately \$0.4 million, 2023, respectively.
+The stock-based compensation incurred for the six nine months ended December 31, 2022 are from March 31, 2023, includes compensation for Exchange Listing LLC (the "Consultant") LLC's service related to our initial public offering, offering, as well as compensation for Voon Him "Victor" Hoo for his service as our former director.